 We’re big believers that the quality of an agency’s work reflects how well an agency is run.
 The best quality work that has strong market research and insights behind it, that builds brand identity and that is commercially successful comes from well-run agencies.

 #3 They make you think

-The whole point of outsourcing work to a marketing agency, is that they can do things that you can’t do yourself.
+The whole point of outsourcing work to a marketing agency, is they can do things that you can’t do yourself.
 And as part of that, they should share how they think.
 And, how and where their ideas about your business come from.

 This outside thinking, that makes you understand your business differently is an important part of a good marketing agency relationship.

 It doesn’t mean that everything they do has to be new and original.
 But it does mean that everything they do has been well researched and well-thought out.
 It makes you think in a different way about your business.

 #4 They understand how finances work

 Financial savviness is surprisingly rare with marketing agencies.

 They don’t need to be financial experts, but they should understand some key financial terms like how a profit and loss works.
 And, how Return on Investment works.